bfriesen/RandomSkunk.Results/RandomSkunk.Results/README.md

 #### Properties

 Each of the result types exposes a number of properties that can be checked to determine that state of the result.
 Note that the `Error` and `Value` properties will throw an exception if not in the proper state. `IsFail` must be true in order to access the `Error` property in all result types.
-For `ResultType<T>`, `IsSuccess` must be true in order to access the `Value` property, but for `MaybeResult<T>`, `IsSome` must be true in order to access the `Value` property.
+For `ResultType<T>`, `IsSuccess` must be true in order to access the `Value` property, but for `Maybe<T>`, `IsSome` must be true in order to access the `Value` property.

 ```c#
 // Required return value: